 Imagine a world in which carbon dioxide (CO2) is no longer harmful to our future, but rather considered a useful feedstock for high value chemicals and materials.

-Converting CO2 to high-value chemicals
+Converting CO2 to high-value chemicals and plastics

 The Volta technology platform is supported by the European Union’s Horizon 2020 Framework Programme for Research and Innovation.